BirchKwok/lynsedb/docs/comparisons/vector_database_benchmarks.md

 ## Persisted Vector + Metadata/Text-Index Ingest

-This ingest metric includes durable vector writes, metadata persistence, and the text index needed by the hybrid-search benchmark.
+This ingest metric includes committed vector writes, metadata persistence, and the text index needed by the hybrid-search benchmark.
 It is not a pure vector-only append microbenchmark.

 | Engine | Vectors/s | Disk MB | RSS delta MB |
 | --- | ---: | ---: | ---: |